-8.2 The Network has provided the key statistics below for this service for the period September 2022 to September 2023 -
+8.2 The Network has provided the key statistics in the table below for this service for the period September 2022 to September 2023.
+During this period The Network supported 233 clients.
+In comparison between October 2021 and October 2022, The Network supported 185 clients.

-The Network - September 2022 to September 2023

-Clients total (all projects) 233
+The Network - September 2022 to September 2023 Clients total (all projects)233Initial assessments128

-Initial assessments 128